-Google Apps (G Suite) SSO solution by miniOrange provides secure Single Sign-On access to multiple on-Premise and cloud applications using a single set of login credentials.
+Google Apps (G Suite) SSO - Single Sign-On solution by miniOrange provides secure Single Sign-On access to multiple On-Premise and Cloud applications using a single set of login credentials.
 With miniorange IDP service you can SSO login to multiple applications using a single Google Apps (G Suite) username and password.
 Looking at other way, if your users are in any of the third-party Identity Providers (Active Directory, Okta, Auth0) and you want your users to log into G Suite and other specific applications using existing IDP credentials, you can easily SSO login using existing IDP credentials, in a safe and secure manner.
+Follow the given setup guide to integrate SAML SSO for your Google Apps (Workspace) account.

 With G Suite IP Restriction enabled,